-SPIN Selling is spawned from Consultative Selling: the approach of building a relationship with a prospect in order to explore their needs before you offer your product as the solution.
-In this methodology, strong relationships must be formed before focusing on selling.
+SPIN Selling is similar to Consultative Selling: the approach of building a relationship with a prospect in order to explore their needs before you offer your product as the solution.

 The term originates from a book of the same title that was published 30 years ago.
-For “SPIN Selling”, Neil Rickman studied more than 35,000 sales calls made by 10,000 salespeople in 23 countries over 12 years.
+For “SPIN Selling”, Neil Rackham studied more than 35,000 sales calls made by 10,000 salespeople in 23 countries over 12 years.
 His findings disproved many commonly held beliefs of what powered a sale, like using open questions and describing a product's benefits to increase interest.

 Rackham’s findings found that when it comes to selling high-value products (typically associated with major sales) a lot of these golden rules don’t work.

 SPIN Selling’s technique focuses on a core foundation: sales reps need to ask pointed questions at an appropriate time.

 If used correctly, the SPIN technique can highlight common themes and problems a customer is having, enabling your sales reps to position your product as a viable solution.

 With this encouragement, the prospect comes to the conclusion that your product can help them, making it easier for your rep to close the deal.

 The questions used in the SPIN technique are based on a framework that has four key areas, which are where the method gets its name: